 Surely you’ve seen these hourglass-donning arachnids holed up in some dark, cool corner of your garage that people rarely visit.
 Their bites can indeed cause muscle pain and spasms, but, contrary to popular belief, they are almost never fatal.
 This, combined with the fact that they are not aggressive spiders, means they can also be effective natural pest deterrents, eating bugs like mosquitoes and hungry caterpillars.
 We can find ways to live peacefully next to black widows, just as we can with each other.

 Think about the last movie you watched that took place in the deep south of America.
-The brownish-yellowish hue over the dry, dry dirt and grass, a calm, light blue sky and that telltale, buzzing drone in the background: it’s cicada season in July.
+The brownish-yellowish hue over the dry, dry dirt and grass, a calm, light blue sky, and that telltale, buzzing drone in the background: it’s cicada season in July.
 No Independence Day celebration is complete without them.
-These bugs pose no threat to humans, and are an important part of the diet of many bird, bat, and fish species (and sometimes dogs, if yours are as relentless as mine are).
+These bugs pose no threat to humans and are an important part of the diet of many birds, bat, and fish species (and sometimes dogs, if yours are as relentless as mine are).